grinnell-cs/csc151-images/_eboards/eboard35-3.md

 _These do not earn tokens, but are worth your consideration._

 * Travel to watch the Tennis Team
-* Travel to watch the Track and Field Team
+* Travel to watch the Cross Country Team

 ### Upcoming work